gerardlemetayerc/terraform-provider-device42/docs/data-sources/password.md

 In addition to all arguments above, the following attributes are exported:

 - `password` - The password.

-- `device` - The associated device.

-- `category` - The category of the password.

 - `label` - The label of the password.